Nibezak/Ground-0V/README.md

 └── README.md                # Project documentation
 ```

-## 🧪 Testing
+##  Testing

-Leap includes a comprehensive test suite to ensure reliability and correctness of the codebase.
-The test suite is designed to be fast and efficient, focusing on the most critical components.
+Leap includes a test suite to ensure reliability and correctness of the codebase.
+Currently. the test suite is designed to be fast and efficient, focusing on the most critical components.

 ### Test Coverage